 –There is SO much variety in terms of instructors, class format, and music so you’ll find what’s best for you — maybe with a little trial and error.
 The on-demand library has thousands of classes, so if you take a class with an instructor and felt like the music was a miss, do a search with that instructor in a different genre or format.
 I’ve found that most instructors teach a variety of different class formats, lengths, and music styles.

-–Most instructors are in their 30s and 40s although there are a few outliers.
+–Most instructors are in their 30s and 40s although there are a few outliers, most notably Jenn Sherman.

-Here’s a rundown of all the Peloton instructors:
+Here’s a rundown of all the top Peloton instructors:

-Alex is crazy positive with great energy and comes from a military background.
+Alex is crazy positive with MAJOR energy and comes from a military background.
 His mantra is, “Feel good, look good, do better.”
 For a party on the bike, take his Club Bangers rides.
 He’ll get you hyped up and sweating before the first song is over.

-In addition to being a Peloton instructor, Ally is the host of the Brooklyn Nets basketball team and is also a dancer and model.
+In addition to being a top Peloton instructor, Ally is the host of the Brooklyn Nets basketball team and is also a dancer and model.
 She’s upbeat and really seems to practice what she preaches.
 She does Feel Good rides as well as rides focused on a different virtue each class called Sundays With Love.

 Denis has lived all around the US and brings a ton of experience to his rides.
 He is one of my favorites — for his quality playlists, laid back teaching style, and riding on the beat.
 Denis also teaches yoga for Peloton.